-If any of our relationships with these third party CROs terminate, we may not be able to enter into arrangements with alternative CROs.
-If CROs do not successfully carry out their contractual duties or obligations or meet expected deadlines, if they need to be replaced or if the quality or accuracy of the clinical data they obtain are compromised due to the failure to adhere to our clinical protocols, regulatory requirements or for other reasons, any such clinical trials may be extended, delayed or terminated, and we may not be able to obtain regulatory approval for, or successfully commercialize, setmelanotide.
-As a result, our financial results and the commercial prospects for setmelanotide in the subject indication would be harmed, our costs could increase and our ability to generate revenue could be delayed.
+If any of our relationships with these third-party CROs terminate, we may not be able to enter into arrangements with alternative CROs.
+If CROs do not successfully carry out their contractual duties or obligations or meet expected deadlines, if they need to be replaced or if the quality or accuracy of the clinical data they obtain are compromised due to the failure to adhere to our clinical protocols, regulatory requirements or for other reasons, any such clinical trials may be extended, delayed or terminated, and we may not be able to obtain regulatory approval for, or successfully commercialize, setmelanotide, RM-718 or LB54640.
+As a result, our financial results and the commercial prospects for setmelanotide, RM-718 or LB54640, would be harmed, our costs could increase and our ability to generate revenue could be delayed.

-Risks Related to the Commercialization of IMCIVREE (setmelanotide)
+Risks Related to the Commercialization of IMCIVREE and, if Approved, our Future Products